 Every Linux distribution comes with tools for various checksum algorithms.
-You can generate and verify checksum with them.
-The command-line checksum tools are the followings:
+You can generate and verify checksums with them.
+The command-line checksum tools are the following:

-There are some more available, e.g.: sha224sum, sha384sum etc. All of them uses similar command formats.
-Let’s see an example of using sha256sum.
-We will use the same “ubuntu-mate-16.10-desktop-amd64.iso” image file as we used before.
+There are some more available, e.g. sha224sum, sha384sum, etc. All of them use similar command formats.
+Let’s see an example using sha256sum.
+We’ll use the same “ubuntu-mate-16.10-desktop-amd64.iso” image file that we used before.

 Generating and Verifying SHA256 Checksum with sha256sum

 First go to the directory where the .iso image is stored:

 Now, to generate the SHA-256 checksum, enter the following command:

 You’ll see the SHA-256 checksum in your terminal window!
 Easy, isn’t it?